Hugothms/42_exams_02_03_04_05_06/README.md

 # 42_exams
-Exams's subjects and my solutions for 42cursus at @42School
+Exams subjects and my solutions for 42cursus at @42School